dzekelid/scores/_listings/flat/scoresscore-put-openapi.md

 x-collection-name: Flat
 x-complete: 0
 info:
-  title: Flat Get a score's metadata
+  title: Flat Edit a score's metadata
   description: |-
-    Get the details of a score identified by the `score` parameter in the URL.
+    This API method allows you to change the metadata of a score document (e.g. its `title` or `privacy`), all the properties are optional.

-    The currently authenticated user must have at least a read access to the document to use this API call.
+    To edit the file itself, create a new revision using the appropriate method (`POST /v2/scores/{score}/revisions/{revision}`).
   termsOfService: https://flat.io/legal
   contact:
     name: Flat